 Dr. Edwin Malcolm McLean was born in Harrow in 1915, the son of Jacob McLean and the former May Wright.
 He was the youngest of 5 children.
 His siblings were; Irwin, Mildred, Clarence and Hugh and his family farmed.
 Dr. McLean was educated in Harrow and attended Walkerville Collegiate High School, before he went to Queen’s University Medical School.
 Dr. McLean interned at The Metropolitan General Hospital in Windsor.

-In May of 1941, Dr. McLean set up his practice in Wheatley, in the former office of Dr. Frederick Ord Topping.
+In May of 1941, Dr. McLean set up his medical practice in Wheatley, in the former office of Dr. Frederick Ord Topping.

 Dr. McLean married Gladys Isabel Rusling, the daughter of James Donald Rusling and the former Sarah Peters.
 Mrs. McLean was born on the 19th of February, 1915 in Windsor, Ontario.
 Her brother James was born in Windsor on the 29th of August, 1916.
 Mrs. McLean’s father enlisted in WWI in Windsor on the 29th of May,1917 leaving Mrs. Rusling with 2 small children to care for.
 When he enlisted the Rusling family resided at 109 Aylmer Avenue in Windsor and Mr. Rusling’s occupation was listed as a painter.
 Mr. Rusling was shot in the left leg in France on the 29th of August, 1918.
 His leg was broken and he was invalided back to Canada on the 21st of May, 1919.
 According to the 1921 census, the Rusling family lived at 347 Elm Avenue in Windsor and Mr. Rusling was a bookkeeper.
 Mrs. McLean also had a sister named Dorothy.